home-assistant/home-assistant.io/source/_integrations/xiaomi.markdown

 {% endimportant %}

 {% note %}
-The live stream writing by the camera is not a supported format when the hass reads through FTP for Yi 720p and Xiaofang Cameras, so this platform retrieves the video which was saved 1 minute earlier.
+The live stream writing by the camera is not a supported format when Home Assistant reads through FTP for Yi 720p and Xiaofang Cameras, so this platform retrieves the video which was saved 1 minute earlier.
 {% endnote %}

 {% tip %}